Onboarding Wizard

 Step 10: Skills

-Trinity recommends Claude Code skills from a curated registry based on your stack, and lets you search for more.
-Selected skills are scaffolded into your repo's .claude/skills/ directory when onboarding saves.
+Trinity recommends skills from a curated registry based on your stack, and lets you search for more.
+Selected skills are scaffolded into the workspace trunk's .agents/skills/ directory when onboarding saves; each story worktree gets an overlaid copy at runtime.
 Core skills (the trinity-app-* set) are always scaffolded regardless of selection.
+Your project repos themselves stay clean — Trinity only writes AGENTS.md into each repo.
+The CLAUDE.md pointer file lives at the workspace trunk, not inside the repos.

 After Onboarding